 3. Boost Your Emergency Fund

 In addition to looking ahead to retirement, you must also be more prepared for the unexpected.
 Open an emergency fund account if you don’t already have one.
 That way, you won’t find yourself completely broke in the event of an accident or job loss.
 You’ll want to keep at least three to six months’ worth of living expenses in the account.
-Again, as your income increases, you should also increase your contributions to this account.
+Again, as your income increases, you may want to also consider increasing your contributions to this account.

 You can stash your emergency savings in any account of your choice.
 It’s probably best, though, to choose a liquid account like a savings account or money market account.
 While your money won’t grow as quickly as it would in an investment account or a CD, it’s best not to keep your rainy-day fund in an account that’s exposed to market risk or that carries penalties for early withdrawal.